DragonFly On-Line Manual Pages

 DESCRIPTION

 This function converts the given input string to a URL encoded string and returns that as a new allocated string.
 All input characters that are not a-z, A-Z, 0-9, '-', '.', '_' or '~' are converted to their "URL escaped" version (%NN where NN is a two-digit hexadecimal number).
 If length is set to 0 (zero), curl_easy_escape(3) uses strlen() on the input string to find out the size.
-This function does not accept input strings longer than CURL_MAX_INPUT_LENGTH (8 MB).
-Since 7.82.0, the curl parameter is ignored.
-Prior to that there was per-handle character conversion support for some very old operating systems such as TPF, but it was otherwise ignored.
-You must curl_free(3) the returned string when you are done with it.
+You must curl_free(3) the returned string when you're done with it.

 ENCODING